visprex/visprex.github.io/docs/features/modelling/index.md

 Once the model is fit, the Model Summary section displays your linear regression equation including the intercept term $\beta_0$.
 Key terms here include:

-- \( R^2 \) (Coefficent of determination): Measures the proportion of variance in the dependent variable explained by the independent variables.
+- \( R^2 \) (Coefficient of determination): Measures the proportion of variance in the dependent variable explained by the independent variables.
 The higher this value is, the more explanatory power this model has.
 - P-values: Indicates statistical significance of each variable.
-Siginificance at the 0.01 level is denoted by `***`, 0.05 by `**` and 0.10 by `*`.
+Significance at the 0.01 level is denoted by `***`, 0.05 by `**` and 0.10 by `*`.